arif-rachim/claudia/README.md

 # Claudia - Claude's Sassier Sister 💁‍♀️

-> "Why pay for Claude Desktop when you can build your own?
+> "Why use Claude Desktop when you can build your own?
 Meet Claudia - she does it her way." - Ancient Developer Proverb

 Meet Claudia - she's basically Claude's rebellious younger sister who decided to do things her own way.
 A Windows desktop application that's Claude Desktop but with more personality, more bugs, and 100% more attitude.
 Built with Electron because she hates RAM and loves living dangerously.